BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Based on these requirements, I will continue with **javascript/react as the front-end language** in order to make use of:
 - the great library,
-- high-performance interactive 3D visualization,
+- high-performance interactive 3D visualization (e.g. vtk),
 - best start-up and runtime performance.

+**Plugins:**\
 We had a requirement related to the extensibility:
 - The SAA will provide a plugin style extensibility in terms of SCs, SAs, SARs and SAMMs.
 - The plugins could be developed by the customer.

+The SCs, SAs and SARs are the objects of the application which need type definitions while SAMMs present the behaviours of these types.
 The application will be used by the structural engineers among whom Python is the most popular choice (even de-facto).
-Hence, I will continue with **Python for the plugin development**.
+Hence, I will continue with **Python for the SAMM plugin development**.
+A plugin style architecture for the SCs, SAs and SARs needs a type registration.
+**Hence, the core framework shall provide the registration.**
+Additionally, each new type would need a UI form.

+The SAA installation needs to unpack **some sample SAMM plugins** to show how the plugins should be embedded.

+**Remainings:**\
 The discussions up to here helped us to make decisions about the software architecture.
 However, there remains some gaps in the architecture mostly related with the core framework:
 - The types required by the SAA are mainly classified as SCs, FMs, SAs and SARs.